Support for asylum and sanctuary seekers

 Asylum seekers, children of asylum seekers or unaccompanied asylum-seeking children who meet the academic course requirements, and the criteria shown below, will be eligible to pay the home rate of tuition fee while their application is under consideration by the Home Office, provided they have proof that an application for asylum in the UK has been made.
 This is normally the original Standard Acknowledgement Letter or a NASS card issued by the Home Office.

-Eligibility and deadlines
+Eligibility and deadlines for the fee concession

 - Full-time undergraduate applicants are eligible

 - You must have applied for asylum in the UK before you applied to UCAS

 - Full-time, non-clinical postgraduate applicants (taught and research) are eligible